cindy-fang/cindy-fang/README.md

 I'm working on bringing my backlog of project ideas to life!
 My passion is to use code to create solutions that can help others.

-🌱 Currently learning about backend dev and microservices at my internship!
+🌱 Currently reinforcing my dev skills through hackathons and courses!

 💬 Ask me about my involvement and interest in the tech community, got lots to share :)